 This depends on how long the funded activity is due to last.
 For the majority of our grant programmes we expect a report between 6 months to 1 year after payment of the grant.
-A monitoring report form is sent out to grant recipients at the appropriate time.
+An End of Grant report form is sent out to grant recipients at the appropriate time.

 Do grant recipients need to provide evidence of the how the grant is used, e.g. receipts?

 Grant recipients must keep receipts and financial records of the way in which the grant is spent, as these may be needed in the future for audit purposes.